k1ny5ung/bang-olufsen/B&O_assignments.md

 	- what areas would you prioritize most
-	-> Sanity test after smoke: all new features work correctly without any issue
+	-> Sanity test after smoke: all new features work correctly without any issue -> software / firmware upgrade: It should be stable during upgrade and after upgrade

 	- what you would focus on in exploratory testing
 	-> Verify that when a call is received during music playback, the audio correctly pauses and then resumes/stops as expected after the call ends.